jump-dev/MathOptInterface.jl/docs/src/manual/models.md

 The most significant part of MOI is the definition of the **model API** that is used to specify an instance of an optimization problem (e.g., by adding variables and constraints).
-Objects that implement the model API should inherit from the [`ModelLike`](@ref) abstract type.
+Objects that implement the model API must inherit from the [`ModelLike`](@ref) abstract type.

 Notably missing from the model API is the method to solve an optimization